mozilla/skywriter/docs/embedding/index.html.markdown

     bespin.value = "Initial Content\nWith 2 lines";
     bespin.setLineNumber(2);

+It's possible to change any settings (as in those defined by the 'set' command where the command line is available).
+Note that the same settings apply to all editors on the page.
+To change a setting use:

+    :::js
+    bespin.setSetting("fontsize", 10);

+To change the initial context for the syntax highlighter run:

+    :::js
+    bespin.setSyntax("html");

 When using element upgrading (with the `class="bespin"` attribute), you don't instantly have access to the Bespin Component.
 Fortunately, you can get access to it fairly easily: